openwisp/ansible-freeitaliawifi-login-page/README.md

 Role variables
 ==============

-This role has many variables values that can be changed to best suit your needs.
+This role has many variables that can be changed to best suit your needs.

 Below are listed all the variables you can customize.
+Each variable is preceded by a comment that explains its usage.

 ```yaml
 - hosts: yourhost